box/developer.box.com/guides/authorization/limited-access-approval.md

 creation.

 However, if the enterprise setting to
-**Require manual admin authorization for transactional access apps** is enabled, an Admin must preform additional steps.
+**Require manual Admin authorization for Limited Access Apps** is enabled, an Admin must preform additional steps.

 ## Approval Notifications